mustakshif/Asri/README.md

 Click on the `Appearance Mode` icon in the top right corner to open the Asri theme configuration menu and customize the theme colors:

 * `Customize theme color`: Use a custom color as the base color for the theme and apply a corresponding color scheme directly based on it.
 * `Follow system accent color`: Use the system's accent color as the base theme color.
-This option is enabled by default on `Windows` and `macOS` desktop platforms, and not visible on other platforms.
+This option is available on `Windows` and `macOS` desktop platforms.
 * `Chroma slider`: Adjust the chroma of backgrounds and regular texts, with a range of `0 - 5`, where `0` represents pure grayscale, and the default is `1`.

 ### 📐 Custom Attributes